Saints, Teachers, and Seekers in the Indian Tradition

 ... although the Guru , or teacher is within everyone as primal awareness, an illuminated sage can push us in the direction he described as inward in the sense of being more primary, or primal.
 Ramana could give this initiatory push by touch or by glance.
 Seated in silence, he would suddenly turn, fix one with an intense gaze, and the person would become directly aware of the right-hand Heart (the spiritual center of one's awareness) and its vibrant current of primal awareness.
 Those who experienced the power of Ramana's gaze have reported that the initiation was so clear and vivid that they could never again seriously doubt that the Guru was none other than their own primal conscious being.

-Late in life, Sunyata went to live in the United States and was traveling around visiting seekers and giving informal talks on meditation.
+Late in life, Sunyata was invited by some visitors to move to the United States.
+He began traveling around visiting seekers and giving informal talks on meditation.
 He had gone several times to visit Ramana over the years while in India.
 Describing his first meeting in 1936, he wrote about his experience of Ramana:

 Never before had I awared [become aware of] such integral Self-Radiance in any human form, such light of Silence.
 One was being fed just awaring him.
 At the first sight of him, I felt no excitement or even awe, no solemnity or ecstasy, simply a calm recognition, a glad contentment, and gratitude in his darshan.